Lombiq/Orchard-Vue.js/Readme.md

 ## Adding Vue.js component templates

-Place your template files (.cshtml or .liquid) to the Views/VueComponents folder.
+Place your template files (.cshtml or .liquid) to the *Views/VueComponents* folder.
 The shape template harvester will harvest these templates and the generated shape type will be as it would be normally generated but with `VueComponent-` prefix.
 Eg.:

     <shape type="VueComponent-App_UserProfile"></shape>

-In these shapes you can use any format you want (e.g. JSX templates) and reference their id in your Vue.js component javascript code.
+In these shapes you can use any format you want (e.g. JSX templates) and reference their id in your Vue.js component JavaScript code.

 ## Other resources

-Some resources are registered in the resource manifest so you can add these as dependencies to your Vue.js app resource.
-These resources are automatically copied from node_modules folder to wwwroot using Gulp when building the project (or you can trigger it with the `gulp` command).
+Some resources are registered in the resource manifest so you can add these as dependencies to your Vue.js app's resource.
+These resources are automatically copied from the *node_modules* folder to *wwwroot* using Gulp when building the project (or you can trigger it with the `gulp` command).

 - [ES6-Promise](https://www.npmjs.com/package/es6-promise): Use this if you want to use ES6 Promises (or an ES6 module that uses them e.g. `axios`) include this resource so it will work in IE as well.